 4. Manipulation of images for print, web, or digital outputs.

-5. To think more creatively about image enhancement and manipulation.
+5. To think more creatively about image enhancement, manipulation, and compositing of images.

 6. To develop effective ways to talk about and critique work.